LSanten/LSanten.github.io/_mms-md/WEBSITE-SIZE-CHECK-A.md

 ---
 layout: default
-title: "Website size check a"
+title: Check the size of your website including images
 ---
 # Check the size of your website including images

 https://www.seoptimer.com/web-page-size-check/